springload/frontend-starter-kit/docs/front-end-questionnaire.md

 ### HTML Principles

+- Use HTML5 doctype
 - **What are some general principles your team should follow when writing HTML?** (for example, authoring semantic HTML5 markup, accessibility, etc. See [these](http://www.yellowshoe.com.au/standards/#html) [resources](http://codeguide.co/#html) for [inspiration](http://manuals.gravitydept.com/code/html))

 - ARIA roles are good.
 Use them for accessibility.
 - Use `data-` refs for JS hooks, rather than classnames.
 Eg, `<div data-analytics></div>` rather than `<div class='js-analytics'>`
-- Use HTML5 doctype
 - Boolean attributes don't need a value: `<option selected>` rather than `<option selected='selected'>`
 - Tag names in lowercase.
-Except in JXS.

 ### HTML Tools